 We also offer a month-long summer course with fees paid for by us if you start a language from scratch via the route.

-We are one of the largest and most prestigious language and linguistics departments in the world, a place where talented students become part of an academic community in which the majority of research is rated ‘world-leading’ or ‘internationally excellent’, placing us firmly within the top 10 departments in the UK [REF 2014] and ranked among the top 150 departments on the planet according to the QS World University Rankings for linguistics.
+We are one of the largest and most prestigious language and linguistics departments in the world, a place where talented students become part of an academic community in which the majority of research is rated ‘world-leading’ or ‘internationally excellent’, placing us firmly within the top 10 departments in the UK [REF 2014] and ranked in the top 100 for Linguistics in the QS World University Rankings by Subject (2021)

 If you want a global outlook, are interested in human communication, and want to study for a degree with real-world practical value in a world-class department, welcome to Essex.